jmelnick101/AlentiginosusRhizobia/README.md

 The normalized Robinson-Foulds distance was also calculated with the R package "TreeDist" using the `RobinsonFoulds` function.
 Because nRF values were so high, I also used this package's unique metric, generalized Robinson-Foulds, found in the `TreeDistance` (or `ClusteringInfoDistance`) function, which provides a value more in line with my expectations.

 See the R script `getTreeDistances.R`.

+# Map figures
+Maps were made using code modified from [Jeremy Davis](https://doi.org/10.1007/s10886-024-01529-3).
+It was originally meant to use scatterpies but I changed it to just use points.
+The metadata is in the file `mapmetadata.txt`.
+The script to generate the maps is `makemap.R`.

+The first few maps try to use every sample, but that's too much data.
+The third-to-last map is the best variety map, which just does them by sites.
+The second-to-last map is by ANI species cluster, and the last map is by rhizobial genus.
+The datapoints are nudged to reduce overlap.